 How to Make A Donut Piñata

-Use a large circular object to trace for the outside of the donut.
+Use a large circular object to trace the outside of the donut.
 Trace the inside by using a bowl.
-The exterior of the circle should be about 30 inches wide, and the inner circle about eight inches wide.
+The circle’s exterior should be about 30 inches wide, and the inner circle about eight inches wide.

-Cut out two circular donut shapes, along with a few strips six inches or wider for the sides.
+Cut out two circular donut shapes and a few strips six inches or broader for the sides.
 Tape one of the pieces along the inside of one of the shapes.
-Bend the cardboard, so it curves, and it’s easier to do this before you apply the tape.
+Bend the cardboard so it curves, and it’s easier to do this before you apply the tape.

 Repeat the cutting and tapping for the outer donut circle.
-Don’t put tape on one piece of the outer ring so you’ll be able to fill the piñata with treats later.
+Don’t put tape on one piece of the outer ring so you can fill the piñata with treats later.
 Poke a hole to add string or twine.
 Tape the second donut shape to the first using the same steps.

-Use two or more sheets of crepe paper and crepe paper streamers to cut fringe for the piñata.
+Use two or more sheets of crepe paper and crepe paper streamers to cut the fringe for the piñata.
 Wrap the fringe you’ve cut around the piñata.
 Start at the inside of the piece and wrap around it.
-The inner circle is smaller than the outer one so that the fringe will overlap several times.
+The inner circle is smaller than the outer one, so the fringe will overlap several times.

 Keep wrapping until you get to the last bit of fringe.
 Bend the fringe to get to the cardboard and glue the final piece.

 Now add the donut frosting.
 Cut pink crepe paper into an uneven circle shape and cut a hole in the middle.
-Use white glue, a glue stick or double tape to glue the pink crepe paper to the piñata.
-Add dots of various color crepe pepper as sprinkles.
-Glue or double tape them to the frosting.
+Use white glue, a glue stick, or double tape to glue the pink crepe paper to the piñata.
+Add dots of various colors of crepe pepper as sprinkles.
+Glue or double-tape them to the frosting.